 The best piano player ever is Vladimir Horowitz, born in 1903 and died in 1989.
-There is a solid case to be made for Vladimir Horowitz to be crowned the greatest pianist of all time.
+However, there is a solid case to be made for Vladimir Horowitz to be crowned the greatest pianist of all time.

 1. Stevie Wonder

 What famous musician was blind?
 That’s right; it’s Stevie Wonder.
-He is one of the most famous blind piano player and musician of all time.
+He is one of the most famous blind piano players and musicians of all time.
 Born in 1950, Stevie Wonder became blind shortly after his birth.

-Stevie Wonder is also known for redefining Pop music entirely through his music albums that were released back in the 1970s.
-His 1970s albums are considered to have been the most influential during the time.
+Stevie Wonder is also famous for redefining Pop music entirely through his music albums back in the 1970s.
+His 1970s albums were also the most influential during the time.

 2. Ray Charles

 Ray Charles Robinson is one of the best blind piano players of all time.
-Ray Charles was born in 1930 and raised in Albany, Georgia, the U.S. He died on June 10th, 2004, but he left a legacy to be remembered for years to come.
+He was born in 1930 and raised in Albany, Georgia, the U.S. He died on June 10th, 2004, but he left a legacy to be remembered for years to come.

-Ray Charles became blind from the age of 7, but this inability did not deter him during his studies at the Florida School for the Deaf and the Blind in St. Augustine, where he made his first steps in studying music
+The pianist became blind at the age of 7.
+But this disability did not deter him during his studies at the Florida School for the Deaf and the Blind in St. Augustine, where he made his first steps in studying music

 What’s more, he got himself nicknamed “Genius” due to his great talent, outstanding music, and songwriting skills.

-Despite the deterioration of his popularity in the mid-1980s, Ray Charles’ career ran for nearly six decades, from 1954 to his death in 2004.
+Despite the deterioration of his popularity in the mid-1980s, his career ran for nearly six decades, from 1954 to his death in 2004.
 The Rolling Stone Magazine even went on to place him at number 10 on their list of 100 Greatest Artists of All Time.